MichaelPico/windows-setup/deployment/README.md

    .\deploy-bicep.ps1 -rgName "my-custom-rg" -location "eastus"
    ```

 The script will create the resource group and deploy all necessary resources.
+Once complete:

-Once complete, you can connect to the VM via Azure Bastion through the Azure Portal.
+1. Connect to the VM via Azure Bastion through the Azure Portal
+2. Copy the windows-setup repository to the VM Desktop
+3. Run the setup scripts from the repository

 ## Files